KIMB-technologies/KIMB-Forms-Project/README.md

 # KIMB-Forms-Project

-> Small tool for coordinate volunteers and meetings.
+> Small tool to coordinate volunteers and meetings.

 > **Under development.**